4dn-dcic/fish_omics_format/docs/source/rna.rst

 Data Columns
 ------------
 As with all other Spot Data tables in this format, each row corresponds to data associated with an individual Spot.

-The first columns are always: Spot_ID, X, Y, Z coordinates, RNA_name, Gene_ID(, Transcript_ID).
+The first columns are always: Spot_ID, X, Y, Z, RNA_name, Gene_ID(, Transcript_ID).
 The order of the other columns is at user's discretion.
 The order of the rows is at user's discretion.